Q7 How did Germany build consensus for phasing out coal by the 2030s?

 Phasing out coal in Germany is, therefore, a multidimensional endeavour that brings together not only energy and climate issues but also labour and regional policies.
 Taking into account the possible effects that a coal phase-out could have on coal-related workers, companies, and regions has led to the adoption of a ‘just transition’ strategy.
 Given the challenge that the phase-out represents, in 2018, the German federal government created the Commission for Growth, Structural Change and Employment, known informally as the Coal Commission.
 The Commission created a plan for the gradual reduction and termination of coal-fired power generation in Germany and submitted concrete proposals for growth and employment in the affected regions.
 It published its final report in January 2019.

-The Coal Commission emerged from the German political culture of consensus-building.
-It was set up by the government to define a clear end-date and intermediate steps for the phase-out of coal whilst considering economic development, structural change, social justice, and climate protection.
+The Coal Commission emerged from the German political culture of consensus building.
+It was set up by the government to define a clear end-date and intermediate steps for the phase-out of coal whilst considering economic development, structural change, social justice, and climate action.
 It consisted of ministerial representatives, officials from impacted federal states, and experts from non-governmental organisations, labour unions, academia, industry associations, and party members.
 Several conclusions can be drawn from the experience.

 It must be noted that changing framework conditions and the real-world implementation of phase-out plans have created political tensions.
 But they also have been reflecting economic realities: the economic profitability of coal mining and coal power plants has rapidly deteriorated, which likely played a role in bringing the phase-out year forward from 2038 to 2030.
 Additionally, while some jobs in the coal industry will be lost, other jobs will be created in other sectors or regions.
 Regional development concepts must be combined with large-scale financing models at the national (or European) level.
 The development of new sources of financing supports the transformation process and increases incentives for the switchover (e.g., via CO2 pricing).